 Rajrappa is around 28 km away from Ramgarh Cantonment along NH-23 in the Ramgarh district of the Indian State of Jharkhand.

 The temple is situated on a hillock at the confluence of rivers Damodar and Bhairavi popularly known as Bhera.
 The Bhera River joins the Damodar River from a height of 20 feet creating a waterfall.
 Despite being a hill river Bhairavi never dries up or become muddy during the monsoons.

-The temple is very old and the place Rajrappa finds mention in the Vedas, Puranas and Hindu scriptures as a “Shakti Peeth” which is flocked by devotees from Bihar, Jharkhand, West Bengal Assam and Nepal for worship of Goddess Chinnamastika.
+The original temple was very old and the figure of Goddess is said to be natural over a stone.
+Some believe the temple is 6000 years old.
+Some believe it as old as the time of Samudragupta (Reigned: ca. 335-375 CE).
+The temple and the place Rajrappa finds mention in the Vedas, Puranas and Hindu scriptures as a “Shakti Peeth” which is flocked by devotees from Bihar, Jharkhand, West Bengal Assam and Nepal for worship of Goddess Chhinnamasta.
 This shakti peetha is very famous and is considered the second largest (largest being the Kamakhya temple in Assam).

 The main attraction of the Chhinnamasta temple is the headless deity of Goddess Chinnamasta (She whose head is severed), which stands on the body of Kamdev and Rati in the lotus bed.
 The statue shows the goddess holding her own head in her left hand and her head drinking the blood oozing out of her neck.
-Chhinnamasta, also called Chhinnamastika and Prachanda Chandika, is one of the Dash Mahavidya (ten Tantric goddesses) and a ferocious aspect of Devi, the Hindu Divine Mother.
+Chhinnamasta, a.k.a.
+Chhinnamastika and Prachanda Chandika, is one of the Dash-Mahavidya (ten Tantric goddesses) and a ferocious aspect of Devi, the Hindu Divine Mother.

 As per the story from Shakta Maha-Bhagavata Purana, Sati, the daughter of Daksha and the first wife of the god Shiva, feels insulted that she and Shiva are not invited to Daksha’s yagna (“fire sacrifice”) and insists on going there, despite Shiva’s protests.
 After futile attempts to convince Shiva, the enraged Sati assumes a fierce form, transforming into the Mahavidyas, who surround Shiva from the ten cardinal directions.
 Chhinnamasta stands to the right of Shiva in the west.